 - 1/4 cup sliced green onions

 - In a small bowl, combine the cornstarch, ginger and cayenne.
-Stir in the orange juice, soy sauce, water, lemon juice, honey, garlic, orange and lemon peel until smooth; set aside.
+Stir in the orange juice, soy sauce, water, lemon juice, honey, garlic, orange and lemon zest until smooth; set aside.

 - In a large skillet, saute chicken in oil until no longer pink.
 Stir cornstarch mixture; gradually add to the pan.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Serve with pasta if desired.
 Sprinkle with onions.
 Yield: 2 servings.